 The office serves as the primary student advocate on campus.
-To achieve this, the Office of the Dean of Students serves a number of functional areas, including the Student Assistance Program (SAP), Services for Students with Disabilities (SSD), Career Services, The Learning Community (TLC) childcare, and Student Rights, Responsibilities, and Conduct.
+To achieve this, the Office of the Dean of Students serves a number of functional areas, including the Student Assistance Program (SAP), Services for Students with Disabilities (SSD), Career Services, The Learning Community (TLC) childcare, Dean of Students Diplomats, and Student Rights, Responsibilities, and Conduct.

 The Dean of Students office is responsible for implementing the IPFW Code of Student Rights, Responsibilities, and Conduct.
 What this means is there are a set of standards we expect the members of the IPFW community to uphold.
 If there are academic or behavioral violations of this code, you are entitled to due process.
 This educational process is designed to help students learn about how their choices impact themselves and others.
 We also provide mediation services and education to students.